JingyuanC1111/2026_KDD_CESGCN/src/Readme.md

 `eval_func.py` describes the design of the evaluation metrics.

 `WIS_RE.py` evaluates the WIS score of CESGCN, compared with the FluSight_baseline and FluSight_ensemble models.
+Users can alter the 'starting_date' in the code and check the WIS performance up to 4 timestamps ahead, remember using the correct ground truth

 ---